YunTai-Yang/RCS/RCSsimulator/Readme.md

 # 1. This is Rocket Simulation.

     - As you can see, main.py is main.

-    - In this file, you should set simulation time and timestep also all class variables.
+    - In this file, you should set simulation time and timestep
+    - Define classes

 # 2. rocket.py is your rocket node for simulation.